Leveraging User Roles and Permissions in your Email Workflow

-A special Admin user that can manage the BEE Pro subscription.
-It's the only user that can purchase items (upgrade plan, add users, activate a connector, etc.).
+The user can manage the BEE Pro subscription.
+This is the only user that can purchase items (upgrade plan, add users, activate a connector, etc.).

-Cannot create a brand or decide who has access to it, but has all the capabilities to manage the message creation workflow inside a brand, including template management and content locking.
+This user cannot create a brand or decide who has access to it but has all the capabilities to manage the message creation workflow inside a brand, including template management and content locking.

 Typically someone that creates, edits, and export messages.